saivanga/Sai.rocks/src/prince-of-persia-the-lost-crown.md

 Prince of Persia: The Lost Crown is a new kind of Prince of Persia game.
 Instead of running and jumping like in the old ones, this one is more like a puzzle game with fighting.
 You play as a super strong guy who can slow down time to solve tricky puzzles and beat bad guys.
 It's like a mix of old school Prince of Persia and a thinking game.

+## ★★★★★
+The old series beautifully remade more modern.

 ### Me Playing Prince Of Persia The Lost Crown

 - My YouTube Channel: [https://www.youtube.com/@Sai-Vanga](https://www.youtube.com/@Sai-Vanga)